dmugtasimov/pascal_triangle/pascal_triangle/article/index.rst

 ~~~~~~~~~~~

 When I started implementation of the Pascal's Triangle building algorithm it turned out that
 different implementations have their own limitations.
-Therefore I should describe the limitations
+Therefore limitations should be described
 first.

 Here is the result of limitation test::